-One of the very best values in travel is the Southwest Airlines Companion Pass, and you can earn that exclusively through credit card spending on a Southwest co-branded card.
+As you can see, a big part of this bonus is that you earn Southwest Companion Pass.
+One of the very best values in travel is the Southwest Airlines Companion Pass, and you can earn that easily through this bonus.

 With Southwest Companion Pass you can have someone travel with you for the entire year (whether on a cash ticket or award ticket), and just pay taxes and fees for them.
 This is such an incredible deal, and basically doubles the value you can get from flying Southwest.

-This year Southwest is giving everyone 25,000 points towards Companion Pass, meaning you only need 100,000 points to qualify.
+However, this year Southwest is giving all Rapid Rewards members 25,000 points towards Companion Pass, meaning you only need 100,000 points to qualify.